-Adenoids and tonsils are part of your immune system.
-They help fight ear, nose and throat infections especially in young children.
+Your adenoids and tonsils are part of your immune system, which helps to protect your body from infection.
 Your adenoids lie where your throat meets the back of your nose.
 Your tonsils lie at the back of your throat, one on each side.

 Most operations to remove adenoids are done in children.

 Your child may be offered adenoid removal when they have grommets (small plastic tubes inserted into the ear drum, which can equalise the pressure in the ear and allow your child to hear properly) inserted for glue ear.
 This may stop the glue ear coming back.

 Your child may also be advised to have their adenoids removed to stop a blocked nose and sinus problems when they have a cold.